Artist

 The Underground Set - LP and label

-The Underground Set - LP, english and german issues
+The Underground Set - LP, English and German issues

-Arcipelago - 7" single cover
+Arcipelago - 7" single

-Motor road underground - 7" single cover
+Motor road underground - 7" single

-Una lettera - 7" single cover
+Una lettera - 7" single